noname390/BVE-Gensokyo-Railway/dev.md

 1. Download Bve Trainsim 5 from offical website.
 2. Get a text editor.Vscode is recommended.You can also use the Windows notepad since most files here are txt.
 3. Select the path of this project and open in Bve Trainsim 5.
-4. Right cilck in bve and select the"preference",then click"Andvanced Settings"and Enable functions for development.
+4. Right cilck in bve and select the"preference",then click"Advanced Settings"and Enable functions for development.
 5. Now you can develop route in Bve Trainsim.
 ## Contribute to this project
 1. Create a fork of this repository.This will generate a repository with the same content under your account.